 Italian Easter Bread

-It this is your first time making bread or using yeast, you won’t find this Italian Easter Bread too difficult but you may be surprised at how much the dough will expand!
-Yeasted doughs are really not that hard but just take time.
+If this is your first time making bread or using yeast, you won’t find this Italian Easter Bread too difficult but you may be surprised at how much the dough will expand!
+Yeasted doughs are not that hard but just take time.
 One of the easiest yeasted doughs to make is Ligurian focaccia which is a flat Italian bread very much like pizza dough in texture and style.

 What does Italian Easter Bread symbolize?